SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

+# Changes and Improvements

+- Use M3 insert nut and add 623 bearing(2ea)

 - The fixing method of the front wheel has been changed from press fit to bolt method for disassembly/assembly.
 Improved convenience